OSD Procedure summary

 • The ISOCS Editorial Manager edits the document to ensure compliance with the ISO/IEC Directives, Part 2

-• If needed, the ISOCS Editorial Manager will assign Officers as CONTRIBUTOR during their editing task to work collaboratively on the online document.
+• If needed, the ISOCS Editorial Manager will assign OSD LEADERS as OSD COMMENTER during their editing task to work collaboratively on the online document.

 Proof Reading

-• During Proof Reading the Committee Manager and Project Leader are invited to provide comments in the online document
+• During Proof Reading the OSD Leaders are invited to provide comments in the online document

 FDIS Ballot

-• When FDIS ballot opens, the FDIS voters and Liaison Representatives are automatically notified and project is moved to 50.20
+• When the FDIS ballot opens, the FDIS voters (those with OSD Voter roles) and Liaison Representatives are automatically notified and project is moved to 50.20

-• National Experts and liaisons can provide comments in the online document.
-Please consult the Option A or Option B articles for details.
+• NMC members and liaisons can provide comments in the online document. .
+NMC members should consult with their National Standards Body Administrator (NSB) to confirm if their country is using Option A or Option B for commenting in the OSD.

 • Once the FDIS ballot has closed, the project stage is automatically updated to 50.60